Self-Esteem Lesson Plan Overview

 Point out that some things we can change through effort (by studying, practicing, learning), some things are out of our power to change (height, race, who our parents are), and some will change over time (our natural hair color, our joints and muscles, our experiences).

-- Ask the youth to list on a piece of paper or in a journal, three things they like about themselves and three things they are good at.
+- Ask your students to list on a piece of paper or in a journal, three things they like about themselves and three things they are good at.
 These can be the same things.
 Ask for volunteers to share examples of what they wrote.
 Write down these things on a whiteboard or flipchart.
 Point out that everyone has strengths and that these strengths are part of what make us unique and special.
 The fact that we are all different is also part of what makes the world interesting.

 - Ask if anyone has ever been teased or picked on for something that makes them unique or picked on someone else for being unique.
 How did that feel?
 How did you deal with the situation?
 How might you deal differently with the situation today?
-Allow this to be a sharing time without a lot of processing or attempted problem solving.
+Allow this to be a sharing time without a lot of processing or attempted problem-solving.
 Don’t let it turn into a time to make fun of or further tease participants.
 Thank young people who are willing to share these reflections.
 Acknowledge that being made to feel different or weird can hurt a lot.
 Reinforce positive actions or thoughts that are shared.
 If young people share things that are currently happening and are of concern, follow-up privately with them afterward to learn if they need additional support or intervention.

 - Ask the class to make a list of things they can each do to have a positive self-esteem and body image.
 Encourage them to be creative; they may come up with surprising and fun suggestions.
 The list might include: